Types of Concrete Blocks used in Construction Industry

 Hollow Concrete Blocks

-Such type of blocks is produced using lightweight aggregate with a certain design load depending on where it will be used.
-According to a study, concrete hollow blocks have voids of 1/4 its gross area and solid area and the solid area should not be less than of its area.
+Such blocks are produced using lightweight aggregate with a certain design load depending on where they will be used.
+According to a study, concrete hollow blocks have voids of 1/4 of their gross area, and the solid area should not be less than of their area.

 Aerated Autoclaved Concrete Blocks (AAC)

-Aerated autoclaved concrete have reduced the overall steel consumption by 15% and concrete consumption by 10%!
-Moreover, these blocks are not only cost effective but are also known to save construction time and are also adaptive to various surfaces along with properties like fire resistant, and many more.
+Aerated autoclaved concrete has reduced the overall steel consumption by 15% and concrete consumption by 10%!
+Moreover, these blocks are not only cost-effective but are also known to save construction time and are also adaptive to various surfaces, along with properties like fire-resistant, and many more.

 Concrete Bricks

 These are basically small rectangular blocks that are arranged and piled systematically to create a rigid wall.
-These concrete bricks are made up by heating clay or concrete.
-These type of bricks are generally used in building fences and facades.
+These concrete bricks are made by heating clay or concrete.
+These types of bricks are generally used in building fences and facades.

 Solid Concrete Blocks